-• Composite Bonding : Chipped, broken, discolored or decayed teeth may be repaired or have their appearance corrected using a procedure called composite bonding.
-A dental composite material with the look of enamel and dentin is applied into the cavity or onto the surface of a tooth, where it is then sculpted into shape, contoured and hardened with a high-intensity light.
-The result is a restoration that blends invisibly with the remainder of the surrounding tooth structure and the rest of your natural teeth to create a healthy, bright smile.
+Fractured, stained or decayed teeth are also repaired by a procedure known as composite bonding.
+A dental material known as composite resin is applied into the cavity or onto the surface of the tooth to be repaired which is then carved into shape, contoured and hardened with a high-intensity light.
+The result is a restoration that blends invisibly with the rest of the surrounding tooth structure and also the remainder of your natural teeth to make a healthy, bright smile.

-• Teeth Whitening : Teeth whitening is perhaps the most commonly recommended cosmetic dentistry procedure.
-Teeth are often stained from smoking, food, drink (coffee, tea or red wine) or poor oral hygiene.
-Bleaching the teeth can enhance the appearance of your smile.
+Teeth are typically stained from smoking, food, drinks (coffee, tea or red wine) or poor oral hygiene.

-• Dental Veneers: Composite or porcelain laminates that are adhesively bonded to the surface of a tooth to correct and repair chips and cracks will improve a worn appearance or severe tooth discoloration.
-Veneers may also be recommended if you have gaps in your teeth or if you have not had success with teeth whitening.
-Evaluate porcelain veneers cost and determine whether dental insurance may offset the cost.
+Composite or ceramic laminates that are adhesively bonded to the surface of a tooth to correct and repair chips and cracks can improve worn teeth or severe tooth discoloration.
+Veneers may additionally be suggested if you have gaps in your teeth or if there is no change in the colour of your teetheven after undergoing teeth whitening treatment.

-• Depigmentation: Gum depigmentation, also known as gum bleaching, is a procedure used in cosmetic dentistry to lighten or remove black spots or patches on the gums caused by melanin.
+Gum colouration, also called gum bleaching, is a procedure used to lighten or take away black spots or patches on the gums caused by melanin pigment.